rphln/Swordsong/mechanics.md

 ## Combat

-  - Once per turn, a character can walk to any tile within their speed score in distance.

-  - Once per turn, a character can perform a basic attack against any opponent within their reach.

-  - Once per turn, a character can perform a counter-attack when an opponent within their reach attacks them.

-  - Each character receives an attack action and a movement action during each turn.

-  - Upon being attacked, the defender will take damage equal to the power of the attacker.

-  - A character whose damage taken surpasses their armor will be removed from the match as fainted.

-## Action points

   - Each player starts with zero action points.

   - A player can have up to 10 action points.